handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 The _Formulas_ plugin provides you an extensive calculation capabilities based on formulas using the spreadsheet notation.
 Under the hood, it uses an engine called [HyperFormula](https://hyperformula.handsontable.com/) created by the Handsontable team as an independent library to help developers build complex data management apps.

-This plugin comes with a library of 386 functions grouped into categories, such as Math and trigonometry, Engineering, Statistical, Financial, and Logical.
+This plugin comes with a library of [380+ functions](https://hyperformula.handsontable.com/guide/built-in-functions.html) grouped into categories, such as Math and trigonometry, Engineering, Statistical, Financial, and Logical.
 Using these, you can create complex data entry rules in business apps and much more.
 Below are some ideas on what you can do with it:

 *   Fully-featured spreadsheet apps
 *   Smart documents